eraygokgor/spotify-dashboard/readme.md

 At that point, you will be redirected to Spotify login page.
 After logging in, you will be redirected to the dashboard page. <br>

-In the dashboard page, you can see your top artists and tracks based on your data of last 6 months.
-You can also see your recently played tracks.
-Therefore, you can see part of your wrapped data without waiting the end of the year :). <br>
+I also deployed the project, you can click [here](https://spotify-dashboard-zuok.onrender.com) to see your dashboard page. <br>
 ## Future Work
 - [ ] Add more features to the dashboard page as much as Spotify API data allows.
 - [ ] Improve the UI.